Home+Image.jpg

 We are a critically acclaimed comedic theatre company formed in 2013.
 We work between London and the glorious North of England.

-We discuss seismic issues through hilarious, bold little pieces of theatre.
+We discuss seismic issues affecting working class and other marginalised communities through hilarious, bold little pieces of theatre.

 Creative Director | MATTHEW GREENHOUGH